huggingface/pytorch-image-models/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug report
-about: Create a bug report to help us improve
+about: Create a bug report to help us improve.
+Issues are for reporting bugs or requesting features, the discussion forum is available for asking questions or seeking help from the community.
 title: ''
 labels: ''
-assignees: ''
+assignees: rwightman

 ---

-Issues are for reporting bugs or requesting features, not asking for help or tutorials.
-The discussion forum has been activated and can be used for asking questions outside the scope of bugs or feature requests.

 **Describe the bug**
 A clear and concise description of what the bug is.